 Crops get sick, in the same way as animals and human beings, but many smallholder farmers lack the skills needed to treat their diseases, often losing their harvests and revenues.
-To help addressing this problem, the non-profit Centre for Agriculture and Bioscience International (CABI) and its partners have launched Plantwise, a global programme aimed to reduce crop and income losses from pest and disease attacks.
+To help address this problem, the international not-for-profit organization Centre for Agriculture and Bioscience International (CABI) and its partners have launched Plantwise, a global programme aimed to reduce crop and income losses from pest and disease attacks.

 The programme has established a network of plant clinics, which are specifically designated facilities where farmers get solutions to their plant health problems.
 These clinics work just like clinics for human health: farmers go with samples of their crops, and plant doctors diagnose the problem and make science-based recommendations on ways to manage it.
 These “plant doctors” – local extension agents – receive training from the Plantwise programme to diagnose, treat and respond to farmers’ plant health and advisory needs.

 As a capacity building and knowledge reinforcing initiative, the Plantwise programme also connects the plant clinics and plant doctors to a knowledge bank that collects, analyses and disseminates practical plant health information, and in this way facilitates an effective diagnosis and the implementation of an integrated pest management (IPM) approach.
 With these two tools – plant clinics and a knowledge bank – Plantwise offers a unique opportunity for farmers to get access to actionable information on plant health risks within their local areas.
 This strengthens farmers’ capacity to manage their crops, reducing losses and thereby improving food and income security.